tsukada-ascade/spark-structed-streaming-poc/README.md

 http://<your ip>:16686
 ```

-Probably, the span of the Consumer receive operation from kafka is not recorded in jaeger.
+Probably, the span of the consumer receive operation from kafka is not recorded in jaeger.

+  1. `producer.service sample-topic publish`
+  2. Span of receive operation is not recorded
+  3. `spark-consumer.service GET`
+  4. `nginx-opentracing.service nginx-opentracing`

 ### Exit containers